EtherealEngine/etherealengine-docs/docs/03_manual/03_developer/05_networking.md

 ## Users & Peers

 Users are unique accounts created in a particular Ethereal Engine deployment.
 Users can connect to multiple instances, and have multiple peers connected to each instance.
+Only a single avatar will be loaded for a user, but it can be controlled by any of that user's peers.

 ## Ownership and Authority